Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 Tell me what you did and how you feel about doing it and what need was met.
 This will give us some chance to practice what we worked on in other sessions, how to express feelings and needs only this will give us a chance to try it out with something we've done that we feel good about, because it met a need of ours, and then we'll get into the heavy stuff I said.

-So I suggested we start on my left.
+I suggested we start on my left.
 There sitting on my left was a gentleman who was a prisoner, and who the previous three sessions that we had, had hadn't said one word, he just stared at me.

-So anyway, I said, So would you be willing to start?
+Anyway, I said, So would you be willing to start?
 Now for the first time he said something, and it was obvious that he had been listening in previous sessions, because he made a clear observation to express the feeling, he said, pointing at one of the guards across the room, **when you came in my room today to wake me up to go to work, and I didn't cuss you out like I usually do.
 I feel good that I didn't do that**.

 Well, he did express and clear observation.
 And he did say he felt good, but he didn't connect it to his needs.

 I wondered, well, should I just leave well enough alone, but anyway, I said to him, and what about the need?

 He said, I know he wakes me up because he wants me to develop good work habits.
-So just because I don't like getting up in the morning, I don't want to take it out on him.
+Just because I don't like getting up in the morning, I don't want to take it out on him.

 I like that way of expressing his self gratitude.
 By the time we got to two more people, there was a whole different energy in the group, just to start by people celebrating something they've done that met their needs and that they felt good about.